lbryio/lbry.com/content/news/215-aug-comm-update.md

 ## Swarm Program Updates{#swarm}
 Since announcing the Swarm program last quarter, a total of 23 hives have been created spanning six continents!

+If you’re interested in finding out more about the Swarm program, how to start a hive or join one, [please check out this link.](https://docs.google.com/forms/d/e/1FAIpQLSfDabPptaLx7TI7DeT_dAOZgeulSRD1A-VnYYypbuc_r4wlhA/viewform?usp=sf_link) We have a discussion list for all, plus Hive Officers get access to a special LBRY team Slack channel.

 ### New Hives

 #### LBRY Brasil